 - EASY: this vegan stuffed peppers recipe takes only 25 minutes to prep!

-- VEGAN: great for a meatless Monday, or any time you are looking to enjoy a meal focused on plants.
+- VEGAN: great for a meatless Monday, or any time you are looking to enjoy an easy meal focused on plants.

 - GLUTEN FREE: this recipe uses naturally gluten-free grains and ingredients for a gluten-free meal.